P0CEA

 1

-Connect a scan tool, read all DTCs, and review freeze frame data to understand operating conditions when the code set.
+Connect a scan tool, read all DTCs, and review freeze frame data for the conditions when the code set.

 -